When we think of winter sports, images of skiers and snowboarders come to mind - but there really is so much more to the genre.

 Photo Attribution: Flickr/abkfenris

-*Columbus Direct’s winter sports policy includes cover for a variety of different activities on the slopes but unfortunately not the ones shown above.
-Whatever activity you plan to do while on holiday, make sure you have the right cover in place before you go – check your policy or contact your insurer.
-Like the above sports, If it’s not covered as standard they may still be able to provide cover so it is always worth getting in touch.
-If you struggle to get a certain activity covered it’s worth checking with the organiser as many offer their own insurance.
+Columbus Direct’s winter sports policy includes cover for a variety of different activities on the slopes, but unfortunately, not the ones shown above.
+Whatever activity you plan to do while on holiday, make sure you have the right cover in place before you go – and always check your policy or contact your insurer.